philrz/super/docs/language/pipeline-model.md

 * If the text can be interpreted as a search expression, then the operator is `search`.
 * If the text can be interpreted as a boolean expression, then the operator is `where`.
 * If the text can be interpreted as one or more field assignments, then the operator is `put`.
-* If the text can be interpreted as an aggregation, then the operator is `summarize`.
+* If the text can be interpreted as an aggregation, then the operator is `aggregate`.
 * If the text can be interpreted as an expression, then the operator is `yield`.
 * Otherwise, the text causes a compile-time error.